(Coarctation of the Aorta—Child)

 - Other heart defects

-SymptomsIf your child’s condition is severe, he will have symptoms of impaired blood flow at birth.
-If aortic coarctation is not treated, it can lead to heart failure .
-If this condition is not detected when your child is a baby, he may have these symptoms during childhood, such as:
+SymptomsIf your child’s condition is severe, they will have symptoms of impaired blood flow at birth.
+If aortic coarctation is not treated, it can lead to heart failure.
+If this condition is not detected when your child is a baby, there may be other symptoms during childhood, such as:

 - Heart murmur